 This wine was basically unknown in the US until a couple decades ago.
-But in 2002, it rose to some prominence, and dare I say fame (at least among wine folks) in a similar-to-The-Judgment-of Paris tasting in London, besting several Chardonnays and White Burgundies.
-Today, when I peruse wine lists from across the spectrum of moderately-sized wine bars to large fine dining restaurants, it’s almost a given that you’ll find at least one, and perhaps three of these.
+But in 2002, it rose to some prominence, and dare I say fame (at least among wine folks) in a similar to “The Judgment of Paris” tasting in London, besting several Chardonnays and White Burgundies.
+Today, when you check out wine lists from moderately-sized wine bars to large fine dining restaurants, it’s almost certain you’ll find at least one, and perhaps three of these.

 The Dürnberg Falkenstein Grüner Veltliner 2019 is also a great value at around $15, with a remarkably zesty mouthfeel, solid citrus flavors, solid but not overbearing concentration, and a clean, fresh finish.
-This wine, with a modest 12.5% ABV, epitomizes all the great things about this entire wine category, and while I picked this one, you can be sure there are many more out there.
+This wine, with a modest 12.5% ABV, epitomizes all the great things about this entire wine category.
+While I picked this one, you can be sure there are many more out there.
 Most of them are never aged in new oak, helping ensure their fresh flavor is maintained, but many are still capable of aging quite nicely.
-While I prefer to stay with Austrian Gruners, and almost all are, there are a few from Australia, the Czech Republic, Hungary, and even Oregon, and I think we’ll see more countries also adopting and cultivating this wonderful grape.
+While I prefer to stay with Austrian “Gruners” and most are, there are a few from Australia, the Czech Republic, Hungary, and even Oregon.
+I think we’ll see more countries also adopting and cultivating this wonderful grape.